flancian/garden/tools for thinking.md

     - not a seamless experience
   - [[uncanny valley]]
     - [[transcripts]] almost at human level but not quite
+    - but it seems like [[text to speech]] and [[speech to text]] can be assumed to be coming, you can probably assume that transcripts for everything will be available

 ## [[Demo: Protocol Design for Tools for Thinking]]